 Buddhist back scratcher

-A cloud form melded with that of auspicious fungus known as lingzhi, often embellishes the end of a ruyi, which is a sceptre like ornamental object symbolising good fortune.
+A cloud form melded with that of auspicious fungus known as lingzhi which often embellishes the end of a ruyi, a sceptre-like ornamental object symbolising good fortune.
 Ruyi, meaning “as one wishes,” began as a humble Buddhist monk’s back scratcher and was later elevated to a highly revered status symbol, becoming a purely decorative piece care of the Qing dynasty royals.
-These later ornamental Ruyi were carved out of valuable materials such as jade, and decorated with carvings of auspicious symbols and precious stones.
+These later ornamental Ruyi were carved out of valuable materials such as jade and decorated with carvings of auspicious symbols and precious stones.
 The Ruyi is where you will reliably see examples of lucky cloud designs.

 Lucky cloud collar